hashicorp/vagrant/README.md

 and you're welcome to give it a shot.
 Please review the installation page [here](https://www.vagrantup.com/docs/installation/source.html).

 ## Contributing to Vagrant

-Package dependencies: Vagrant requires `bsdtar` to be available on your system PATH to run tests successfully.

 Once your Vagrant bundle is installed from Git repository, you can run the test suite with: